MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 An application can use `SetMapperFlags` to cause the font mapper to attempt to choose only a physical font that exactly matches the aspect ratio of the specified device.

 An application that uses only raster fonts can use the `SetMapperFlags` function to ensure that the font selected by the font mapper is attractive and readable on the specified device.
-Applications that use scalable (TrueType) fonts typically do not use `SetMapperFlags`.
+Applications that use scalable (TrueType) fonts typically don't use `SetMapperFlags`.

 If no physical font has an aspect ratio that matches the specification in the logical font, GDI chooses a new aspect ratio and selects a font that matches this new aspect ratio.